My Solitude Journey

 To make a long story short, my journey started shortly after graduating high school and entering University.
 That’s when I first started feeling really out of place, and it wasn’t because I didn’t have any friends, but mainly because I had a deep sense of internal confusion because I didn’t understand myself or my purpose.
 I always felt like an outsider looking out on the world, trying to make sense of it all.

 I think my cultural upbringing played a huge influence in that, but so did the people around me.
 Growing up, I had to deal with an above average level of rejection in my love life along with constantly having to deal with people who felt it was appropriate to body shame me for my naturally thin frame.
 I was the girl who never got asked out and when I did try to pursue, I would be rejected.
-I tried to pursue men because I desperately wanted attention and affection and it ultimately led to countless more rejections.
 It led me to feel like I wasn’t “good enough” and pairing that with the constant body shaming, it’s easy to see why my distaste for social interaction grew strong.

 The mistreatment that I was receiving from people made me crave my own company.
 To be honest, I can’t say that my confidence was always low, in fact, I had a hard time understanding why no one could see me for who I was.
 Deep down inside I knew that I was an amazing person, but the pain came from the struggle of not being understood.